 So, do you want to give it try…?

 Grab your notebook and pen and head to your spot.
 Settle in for the time you’ve given yourself.
 I’ve included a sample journal outline below as an option, but feel free to organize your writing however you see fit.
 As you begin, awareness of the breath is a great place to start.
 Focus on your breath for a few cycles and then bring attention to your senses individually.
-Write down what you see, hear, smell and how it makes you feel.
+Write down what you see, hear, smell and maybe even how it all makes you feel.
 Pay close attention to what is really happening and try to keep your mind from wandering into the past or future.
 Awareness of the current moment can be a powerful antidote for both depression and anxiety.

 Like most practices, sit-spotting gets better with experience.
 In the near-term, you may not have grand insights, but the simple act of sitting quietly in nature and mindfully breathing has incredible benefits for your well-being.
 Over time you’ll begin to notice details about the natural order in days and seasons.
 Your notebook will become a phenological record for that place (study of the changing seasons), which will keep increasing in value with each entry.
 So come back to your spot often and add to your notes!